Rob Golding

 The Hosts File in Ubuntu

 In my last post, I talked about configuring Ubuntu for use with different proxy servers, and something became quite evident.
-It would have been nice to have a way of aliasing the IPs of those servers, so instead of typing the number out, one could simply type "proxy", for example.
+It would have been nice to have a way of aliasing the IPs of those servers, so instead of typing the number out, one could simply type proxy, for example.

-This can be easily achieved using the hosts file, which is present on both linux and windows operating systems.
-Here I will discuss how to use the hosts file in Ubuntu linux.
+This can be easily achieved using the hosts file, which is present on both Linux and Windows operating systems.
+Here I will discuss how to use the hosts file in Ubuntu Linux.

 First, you must gain access to the file.
 It can only be written to as root, so the sudo command must be used, in conjunction with your favourite editor.
-For example:
+The hosts file on Ubuntu (and indeed other Linux distributions) is located at /etc/hosts.

 128.243.253.119 proxy

 As it happens, this is actually a surprisingly effective method of blocking malicious websites, and even adverts.
 Quite simply, any domain that you would not like your browser to access, can be added to the hosts file with an IP of 127.0.0.1.
 This is the IP address for the local machine you are currently working on.
 For a huge list of such websites, check out www.someonewhocares.org/hosts.
 Simply copy and paste the file on that site into your hosts file, and you're set.
-It should be noted that this will work on windows, Mac or linux.
-On Windows XP/Vista the hosts file is located in:
+It should be noted that this will work on Windows, Mac or linux.
+On Windows XP/Vista the hosts file is located at C:\Windows\system32\drivers\etc\hosts.

 Obviously if your Windows installation is on a different drive, simply replace C: with the relevant letter.